exzombie/poisson3d/README.md

 ## Authors

-This package is written by Jure Varlec <jure.varlec@ki.si> and is available under the MIT license.
+This package is written by Jure Varlec <jure.varlec@ki.si> and is available under the GPL license, version 3 or (at your option) any later version.